Chart Color Schemes

 Educational attainment in Marayong aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 27.0%, significantly lower than Greater Sydney's average of 38.0%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 18.2%, followed by postgraduate qualifications (7.2%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 30.4% of residents aged 15+ holding them, including advanced diplomas (10.8%) and certificates (19.6%).
+Trade and technical skills are prevalent, with 30.4% of residents aged 15+ holding vocational credentials – advanced diplomas (10.8%) and certificates (19.6%).

 Educational participation is high, with 30.7% of residents currently enrolled in formal education.
 This includes 9.9% in primary education, 7.7% in secondary education, and 5.5% pursuing tertiary education.